jayway/KHelgGameServer/README.md

     }

 TODO: Also add dimensions to the paddles, or just deffine a paddle as a rectangle, x1,y1,x2,y2.
 Also, radius for the ball is needed.

+### winning

+Broadcasted when a player has won the game.

+Sample response:

+    {
+      winner: "Christian",
+      player1Points: 5,
+      player2Points: 2
+    }

 ## Message to emit: